Irish Amateur Swimming Association: Interwar period (1915–1940)

-By 1930s diving had grown as a sport also and the early success of Coldwell was followed by that of Eddie Heron who had dominated the sport since the 1930s.
-He had become a household name and a report from his exhibition in Foynes, Co.
-Limerick in 1940 records the crowd at 5,000.
-Unfortunately there was a lack of adequate indoor diving facilities over subsequent periods.
+By 1930s, diving had grown as a sport also and the early success of Coldwell was followed by that of Eddie Heron, who had dominated the sport since the 1930s.
+He became a household name and a report from his exhibition in Foynes, County Limerick in 1940 records the crowd at 5,000.
+Unfortunately, there was a lack of adequate indoor diving facilities over subsequent periods.

-International success in the subsequent period in swimming and water polo was limited and much of the period was dominated by political wrangling between the different branches, and discussions over which flag swimmers should compete under.
-The organisation endured, however, and in 1934 a Connacht branch joined the IASA achieving the goal of a single governing body for the island as a whole.
+International success in the subsequent period in swimming and water polo was limited and much of the period was dominated by political wrangling between the different branches and discussions over which flag swimmers should compete under.
+The organisation endured however, and in 1934 a Connacht branch joined the IASA achieving the goal of a single governing body for the island as a whole.

-Gradual modernisation (1940-1990)
+Gradual modernisation (1940–1990)

-By 1941 the Sunday Independent was reporting crowds of 100,000 spectators at the Liffey Swim and the volume of clubs had increased exponentially over the preceding decade.
+By 1941, the Sunday Independent was reporting crowds of 100,000 spectators at the Liffey Swim and the volume of clubs had increased exponentially over the preceding decade.
 The state of national championships was not satisfactory as championships were often held in unsuitable and non-standard conditions.
 Many of the best swimmers did not always attend the championships and as a result the event was often won by the best local swimmer with times which varied largely depending on the speed of the current.
 As a result, in 1941 the decision was taken to create a Centralised Championship Gala to be held over the August Bank Holiday weekend at Blackrock Baths.

 The success of this format which was held in Blackrock from 1941 to 1948 lead to the rotation of the Gala to various baths across the country and began a rotation of the championship between the provinces.

-1962 saw the first indoor National Championship Gala which was held at Butlin's Holiday Camp, Mosney, Co.
-Meath.
+1962 saw the first indoor National Championship Gala which was held at Butlin's Holiday Camp, Mosney, County Meath.
 1963 saw the first national championship to be televised from the Grove Pool in Belfast.
 The 1960s were a period of innovation in Irish swimming with the introduction of national squad training, development of centralised programme for teachers and coaches, and an increase in the number of indoor pools.
 International results also began to improve with the country's first individual winners in internationals, victories at the ASA Championships, and re-entering the Olympics.

 1990 saw the first introduction of computerisation at the national championship held in 1990 at the Guinness Pool.
-By the turn of the millennium Ireland still did not have an Olympic-sized pool placing any swimmer training here at an enormous disadvantage at international competition.
+By the turn of the millennium, Ireland still did not have an Olympic-sized pool, placing any swimmer training here at an enormous disadvantage at international competition.

-Michelle Smith - Olympic medals and controversy
+Michelle Smith – Olympic medals and controversy

-At the 1996 Olympic Games in Atlanta Michelle Smith became Ireland's first Olympic medalist in swimming - winning three golds and a bronze.
-A shadow was cast over these medals when subsequently in 1998 she was banned for 4 years from the sport for tampering with a urine sample using alcohol, during a mandatory out of competition test.
+At the 1996 Olympic Games in Atlanta, Michelle Smith became Ireland's first Olympic medalist in swimming – winning three golds and a bronze.
+A shadow was cast over these medals when subsequently in 1998 she was banned for 4 years from the sport for tampering with a urine sample using alcohol during a mandatory out of competition test.